To Catch a Thief: Plot

-Retired jewel thief John "The Cat" Robie is suspected by the police in a string of burglaries on the French Riviera.
-When they come to his hilltop villa to question him, he slips their grasp and heads to a restaurant owned by his friend Bertani.
-The restaurant's staff are members of Robie's old gang, who have been paroled for their work in the French Resistance during World War II.
-They are angry at Robie because they are all under suspicion as long as the new Cat is active.
-When the police arrive at the restaurant looking for Robie, Foussard's daughter spirits him to safety; Danielle is a young woman who fancies him dearly.
+Police suspect retired jewel thief John "The Cat" Robie may be responsible for a string of burglaries on the French Riviera.
+When they arrive at his hilltop villa to question him, Robie slips away and heads to a restaurant owned by his friend, Bertani.
+The restaurant's staff, members of Robie's old gang who were paroled for their work in the French Resistance, are angry at Robie because they are all under suspicion as long as the new Cat is active.
+When the police arrive at the restaurant looking for Robie, Danielle, the daughter of the restaurant's wine steward Foussard, spirits him to safety.

-Robie realizes he can prove his innocence by catching the new Cat in the act.
-He enlists the aid of an insurance man, H. H. Hughson, who reluctantly discloses a list of the most expensive jewelry owners currently on the Riviera.
-American tourists Jessie Stevens, a wealthy nouveau riche widow, and her daughter Frances, top the list.
-Robie strikes up a friendship with them.
-Frances feigns modesty at first, but kisses Robie at the end of the night before retiring to her room.
+Robie wants to prove his innocence by catching the new Cat.
+He enlists help from insurance agent H. H. Hughson, who reluctantly provides a list of persons currently on the Riviera with the most expensive jewelery.
+American tourists Jessie Stevens, a wealthy nouveau riche widow, and her daughter Frances, top the list; Robie strikes up a friendship with them, posing as an Oregon businessman on vacation.
+Frances feigns modesty at first, but kisses Robie as she retires to her room.

-The day after, Frances invites Robie to a swim at the beach, where Robie runs into Danielle.
-He keeps up his cover of being a wealthy American tourist, despite Danielle's jealous barbs about his interest in Frances.
-Frances accompanies Robie on a "picnic" to a villa, where Robie suspects the new Cat might break in.
+The next day, Frances invites Robie for a swim at the Cannes beach where he runs into Danielle.
+He maintains his cover as a wealthy American tourist, despite Danielle's jealous barbs about his interest in Frances.
+Frances accompanies Robie to a villa he says he is interested in renting but actually suspects might be the new Cat's next target.
 Frances reveals that she knows Robie's real identity.
-He initially denies it, but concedes it that evening when she has invited him to her room to watch a fireworks display.
+He initially denies it but concedes as the two watch a fireworks display from her hotel room later that night.
 They kiss passionately.

-The next morning, Jessie discovers her jewels are gone.
-Frances accuses Robie of using her as a distraction, so he could steal her mother's jewelry.
-The police are called, but by the time they reach Jessie's room, Robie has disappeared.
+The next morning, Jessie's jewels are gone.
+Frances accuses Robie and claims he used her as a distraction.
+She calls the police but Robie disappears by the time they arrive on the scene.